This tab is where you can easily edit and modify existing volumes. A variety of tools are available:

 Run a suite of repair functions on the volume mesh

-Combine two volumes to create a single one
+Combine volumes together to create a single one

 Most of the functions on this panel require the volume to have a valid Volumator_Data component, this is enabled by default, but it does mean you can't use these features on volumes not created with Volumator.